-At this time, the Arizona MDP is accepting applications for Fall 2018; March 15 is the deadline.
+At this time, the Arizona MDP is accepting applications for Fall 2018.
 International students should apply as soon as possible to meet the university application deadline (June 1) and to allow time for visa processing.

 Remember: fellowship deadlines may occur earlier than our admissions deadline.
 Contact the MDP director if you need to know your application status due to a fellowship deadline.